 - No direct contact with latex implants or toys.
 (Pacifiers and toys such as Kush balls and balloons are made with natural rubber latex.
 Look for latex-free alternatives.)

 - No opening of powdered latex products while in the same room

 - Wash hands after using natural rubber latex products

 - Read labels

 There are a number of foods that cross-react with natural rubber latex.
-The lists of these foods has become extensive when any degree of cross-reactivity is detected.
-The foods with the highest levels of cross-reactivity are:
+The list of these foods has become extensive when any degree of cross-reactivity is detected.
+The foods with the highest levels of cross-reactivity with latex are:

-There have been extensive efforts to provide a latex safe environment for the children at risk.
-Proper and understandable labeling has been an issue.
-In the future skin test material may be commercially available and there may be treatment protocols too.
-For now, know what products are safe and know what to avoid.
-An allergist can help with the diagnosis, avoidance, and management of severe reactions.
+There have been extensive efforts to provide a latex-safe environment for at-risk children.
+Proper and easy-to-understand labeling has been an issue.
+Skin test materials may become commercially available and new treatment protocols may be recommended as well.
+For now, know which products are safe and which to avoid.
+An allergist can help with the diagnosis, avoidance and management of severe reactions.